thirtyseven/dullard/README.md

 ## Current limitations
  * Limited validation and error handling.
- * Formatted cells are read, but formatting is not accessible.
+ * Formatted cells are read minus formatting.
+ * Rows that end with empty cells may be truncated.
  * May be buggy.
 Pull requests welcome!
- * Rows that end with empty cells may be truncated.